rmm5t/ryan.mcgeary.org/_posts/2013-12-19-continuous-integration-deployment-middleman-codeship-github-pages.md

 If all went well, your site will automatically deploy to GitHub Pages upon a push and successful build in the master branch.

+**Note:** Make sure the email address that you use for this git user is a verified email address in your GitHub account.
+Otherwise, GitHub will accept the commit, but it will not get published to your site.
+To fully make everything work, you will need to do one of two things.
+1. Move the Codeship deploy key to an SSH key in your own GitHub account (not recommended) OR 2) Create a new machine user on GitHub and move the Codeship deploy key to an SSH key on that user account, give that machine user push/pull access to the repository, and make sure that machine user's email address is fully verified by GitHub..

 ## Extra Credit: Force Codeship to skip builds on the gh-pages branch.

 Unfortunately, Codeship currently tries to run builds on all branches,